Learn how to interview well and hire top talent. Here is a little- known secret:…

 Like your business, your interview process needs to evolve, streamlining the work to be done and ensuring that you’re able to accurately identify the best candidates.

 Use these tips to bring your interview process into the new decade so you can continue building your business with the best people.

-Integrate Competency-Based Behavioural Questions
+Integrate Competency-Based Behavioral Questions

-Some main areas of competency to test for with behavioural questions are teamwork, problem-solving, communication, leadership, time management, initiative, adaptability, negotiation and customer relationships.
+Some main areas of competency to test for with behavioral questions are teamwork, problem-solving, communication, leadership, time management, initiative, adaptability, negotiation and customer relationships.
 To Download a free competency interview guide click on the link below.

 Look for Culture Indicators

 In today’s culture-centric workplace, candidates can no longer get by with a great resume alone—and it’s your job to spot those who jump out as a great cultural fit for the company.

 When you offer current employees an active role in the recruitment process, like meeting with prospective hires, you reinforce team camaraderie.
 You can also observe firsthand if an applicant seems to connect with and fit into the established staff dynamics.

 Upgrade Your Interview Process